phlogistonCode/phrecycler/README.md

     }
 ```

-- If You have several ViewHolder, then transfer several classes of the holder to its layout id and override `setupViewType()`, write logic for return ViewHolder class.
+- If You have several ViewHolder, then transfer several classes of the holder to its layout id and override `setupViewType()`, write logic for return ViewHolder class:

-Example:

 ```kotlin
     class SamplePhrecycler(vararg clicks: (DataClass) -> Unit) : PhrecyclerAdapter<DataClass>(clicks) {